telerik/winforms-docs/controls/gridview/cells/formating-examples/command-cell.md

 ---
 title: Formatting GridViewCommandColumn
-page_title: Formatting GridViewCommandColumn | RadGridView
+page_title: Formatting GridViewCommandColumn - WinForms GridView Control
-description: Use cell formating change the styles of the buttons used in the GridViewCommandColumn.
+description: WinForms GridView allows you to use the cell formating in order to change the styles of the buttons used in the GridViewCommandColumn.
 slug: winforms/gridview/cells/formatting-command-column
 tags: formatting,cells
 published: True